larylc/Chess-Webscraping-Projects/README.md

 </details>

-### Access File: The csv for this project is too large.
+### Access File: The csv for this project was too large to post on GitHub so the files were broken up by player rating ranges.
 ---

 ## More CSV Files